 What to see in Capri in a day – suggested itineraries

-There are many possibilities on how to spend a day in Capri.
+There are many possibilities for how to spend a day in Capri.
 A lot depends on how much time you have, how you get around (taxi, bus,..), your interests, but also how busy it is and how much time you’ll waste waiting in lines…

 Below, you can find two suggested day trip itineraries covering the main highlights of Capri in the most efficient way.

-One of them is a full-day itinerary for those of you traveling on your own, and the other one a 4-5-hour itinerary for those visiting Capri with a tour.
+One of them is a full-day itinerary for those of you traveling on your own, and the other one is a 4-5-hour itinerary for those visiting Capri with a tour.

 Whether you are traveling on your own or with a tour that gives you several hours of free time on the island, you can use one of these suggestions to make the most of your day in Capri.
 Take a look below!